StevenBlack/vocab/million-dollar-words.md

 ### catharsis
 Originally referred to the emotional release, the necessity of which was created by Greek tragedy.
 Catharsis has come to mean any purging or release of emotions.
-Crying at the movies is considered cathartic.
-A debate continues to rage over whether violent movies offer catharsis—do they decrease violence among viewers or encourage it?
-Pronounced CAH- THAR-sis.

 ### catholic